dyammons/scrna-scripts/README.md

 We can now use our file navigator panel to inspect the QC plots (`../output/s1`).

-View the files and decide on thresholds.
+Now we can view the files and decide on thresholds.

 I recommend to err on the side of caution and set them permissively as we can always go back and increase the stringency later on.